-The king also urged unity among feuding Palestinian factions, saying the time has come for statehood.
+The king also urged for unity among feuding Palestinian factions, saying the time has come for statehood.

 "We emphatically tell Israel that ending the occupation of Arab and Palestinian lands, withdrawing from there and implementing legitimate international resolutions are the only way to realize just, permanent and comprehensive peace," said the staunch US ally who maintains cordial relations with Israel under a 1994 peace treaty.